janthmueller/delete-me-discord/README.md

 Before using `delete-me-discord`, you need to set up your Discord credentials by defining the following environment variables:

 - **`DISCORD_TOKEN`**: Your Discord authorization token.
 See [this guide](https://github.com/victornpb/undiscord/wiki/authToken) to obtain your token.
-- **`DISCORD_USER_ID`**: Your Discord user ID.
+- **`DISCORD_USER_ID`** (optional): Your Discord user ID.
 This ID is used to target messages authored by you.
+If not provided, the tool will resolve it automatically using your token.
 You can obtain it by enabling Developer Mode in Discord and right-clicking your username to copy the ID.

 **Security Note:**
 Never share your authorization token.
 Sharing it will allow others to access your account and perform actions on your behalf.